docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 TIP: To add the script to the Illustrator Scripts menu (File > Scripts), save the script in the Scripts folder.
 The
 script will appear on the menu the next time you start Illustrator.
-For details, see “Installing scripts in the
+For details, see "Installing scripts in the
-Scripts menu” on page 10.
+Scripts menu" on page 10.
 ```

 CHAPTER 4: Scripting with AppleScript Object references **31**

-##### Adding features to “Hello World”
+##### Adding features to "Hello World"

 ```
 Next, we create a new script that makes changes to the Illustrator document you created with your first